Why You Should Keep the Thorn in Your Flesh

 And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, the messenger of Satan to buffet me, lest I should be exalted above measure.
 For this thing I besought the Lord thrice, that it might depart from me.
 And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 (2 Corinthians 12:17-9)

-Paul Talks about His Thorn
+Paul Explains His Thorn

-We learn a lot about Paul's thorn in his flesh from what said.
+We learn a lot about Paul's thorn in his flesh from what he said.
 First, he said he should be exalted above measure through the revelations he had.
 Instead, the messenger of Satan gave him a thorn in the flesh to buffet him so he would not be exalted above measure.
 Notice "exalted above measure" was used twice to show how much Paul thought he deserved the exaltation.

 The word "buffet" means to "harass, torment, torture and to be made to feel uncomfortable."
 In other words, the thorn was given to Paul to keep him humble and on level ground.
 With a thorn in his flesh, Paul would not think he was or should be more important than others.